A type of Scotch pancake or drop scone, these light and fluffy savoury pancakes make a great breakfast, lunch or snack.

 Heat either a large frying pan or a griddle to medium hot.

-Add 1 tablespoon of batter per pancake: as many as will fit without crowding.
+Add 1 level or rounded tablespoon of batter per pancake depending on how large you'd like them.
+Add as many as will fit with space between for spreading.

 Tip: you may want to cook a test pancake first then adjust the temperature if necessary before cooking the rest.